 In line with the requirements of Obligation D2 of SSD 5544 and B19, a Stage 1 Interim Kurnell Terminal Operational Environmental Management (OEMP) was developed and submitted to DPE.
 The Plan includes all the stated elements in the sub text of D2 and D3, with a number of Management Plans in common with the Demolition Project.
 The Interim Kurnell Terminal OEMP has since been approved by the DPE in July 2017.
-A final Stage 2 Kurnell Terminal OEMP will be finalised and submitted for review and approval prior to the end of the Demolition project (now scheduled to conclude in June 2019).
+A final Stage 2 Kurnell Terminal OEMP will be finalised and submitted for review and approval prior to the end of the Demolition project (now scheduled to conclude in March 2020).
 All Management Plans currently shared with Demolition will be updated to reflect terminal operations only.
 They will be submitted as part of the Final OEMP.

-A number of process improvements have been identified as a result of the six month shipping noise monitoring trial - refer back to Section 2.4.1 for details.
-They have been implemented in full by the Terminal, Ampol Marine Assurance and Ampol Vetting.
-As such, the Terminal Noise Management Sub-Plan needs to be updated to include the new measures.
-The DPE have asked that a copy of the revised Sub-Plan, along with the Stage 1, Kurnell Terminal Interim OEMP be submitted to the Department by 12 Jan 2019.
+A number of process improvements have been identified as a result of the six month shipping noise monitoring trial - refer back to Section 2.4.1 and 3.6.2 for details.
+They have been implemented in full by the Terminal, Caltex Marine Assurance and Ampol Vetting.

+The process improvements identified in the Trial report were incorporated into a revised Terminal Noise Management Sub-Plan, along with the updated Stage 1, Kurnell Terminal Interim OEMP .
+The updated OEMP was submitted to the DPIE on 18 February 2019 and subsequently approved.

 The internal Environment Stewardship Audit tool previously developed to assist with monitoring compliance and the effectiveness of the OEMP has been reviewed again in 2018.
-This audit tool has since been incorporated into the Caltex Operational Excellence Management System Health Check audit tool and endorsed by key stakeholders.
+This audit tool has since been incorporated into the Caltex Operational Excellence Management System (OEMS) Health Check audit tool and endorsed by key stakeholders.